mangalam-research/salve-dom/README.md

 ====================

 You should check the requirements provided in salve's own README if you want details regarding what the JavaScript environment must support.
-The short story is that we recommend using [``core-js``](https://github.com/zloirock/core-js) on browsers that are too old.

-Additionally, your browser must have support for ``firstElementChild`` and its associated properties on nodes that implement the ``Document``, ``Element`` and ``CharacterData`` interfaces. **If your target browser does not have this, then you need a polyfill that provides it.** Chrome and Firefox have not needed such polyfill for a long time but IE and Edge need it.
-(A polyfill is included in the ``polyfills`` subdirectory.)
+Since version 4 salve-dom is compiled to generate es6 code, and does not include any polyfills for old browsers.

-salve-dom passes its test suite on:

-* Chrome, Firefox, IE 11, Edge, Opera and Safari form Mavericks onwards.
+salve-dom passes its test suite on Chrome, Firefox, Edge, Opera and Safari form Sierra onwards.
 It has been tested on "relatively recent versions".

 Performance Note on FF
 ======================